ametisrinithin2/pubsub-system-final/TEST_CONTROL_EVENTS.md

 ## Prerequisites

 1. **Pusher Configured**
-   - Must have valid Pusher credentials in `.env.local`
+   - Pusher credentials are hardcoded in the application
    - Server must be running: `npm run dev`

 2. **Pusher Dashboard Access**